Overview

 the NASDAQ, the same as stocks.
 With a few exceptions, MLPs hold and operate assets related to

-the transportation and storage of energy (certain MLPs may have commodity risk).
-Most publicly
+the production, transportation, and storage of energy (certain MLPs may have commodity risk).

-traded companies are corporations.
+Most publicly traded companies are corporations.
 Corporate earnings are usually taxed twice.
-The business entity
+The

-is taxed on any money it makes and then shareholders are taxed on the earnings the company
+business entity is taxed on any money it makes and then shareholders are taxed on the earnings the

 In the 1980s, Congress allowed public trading of certain types of companies as partnerships instead